hernanif1/doit/README.md

 >## doIt! - Task Manager
 > Simple todo app made in React-Native with Google SignIn and Rest Api's with Google Tasks

+## Example
+Want to see how the app looks like?
+[Click here](https://www.behance.net/gallery/56769943/doIt)

 ## Requirements
 - [Node](https://nodejs.org) `6.x` or newer
 - [React Native](http://facebook.github.io/react-native/docs/getting-started.html) for development